proxmox/proxmox-backup/docs/markdown-primer.rst

 Code and Snippets
 ~~~~~~~~~~~~~~~~~

-You can use backticks to avoid processing for a few word or paragraphs.
-That is useful for
+You can use backticks to avoid processing a group of words or paragraphs.
+This
-avoiding that a code or configuration hunk gets mistakenly interpreted as markdown.
+is useful for preventing a code or configuration hunk from being mistakenly
+interpreted as markdown.

-Inline code
+Inline Code
 ^^^^^^^^^^^

-Surrounding part of a line with single backticks allows to write code inline,
+Surrounding part of a line with single backticks allows you to write code
-for examples:
+inline, for examples:

 .. code-block:: md

   This hosts IP address is `10.0.0.1`.

-Whole blocks of code
-^^^^^^^^^^^^^^^^^^^^
+Entire Blocks of Code
+^^^^^^^^^^^^^^^^^^^^^

-For code blocks spanning several lines you can use triple-backticks to start
+For code blocks spanning several lines, you can use triple-backticks to start
 and end such a block, for example:

 .. code-block:: md